kakrusch/docana-project-luka/README.md

 ### Cosine Similarity

 The cosine similarity analisys was conducted in order to, firstly, observe the similarity or dissimilarity of the different versions of OK in eachsubreddit.
 Therefore, within each subreddit we calculated the cosine similarity for each two Oks using Word2Vec's inbuilt metric.
-For example, 'ok' and 'O.K' similarity scores differ significantly between the TIFU and relationship subreddits.
+For example, `ok` and `O.K` similarity scores differ significantly between the TIFU and relationship subreddits.

 | tifu               | ok - O.K : 0.7133671   |
 | askreddit          | ok - O.K : 0.7002533   |